By James Eliot, Markets & Finance Editor

 Citadel Securities

 Citadel Securities is another prominent name using trading bridge data to outperform its competitors in algorithmic trading.
 The firm’s ability to process real-time data more effectively has positioned it as a leader in high-frequency trading, where milliseconds can determine outcomes.
-By utilizing trading bridge data, Citadel enhances its algorithms to react more swiftly to market changes.
+By utilizing trading bridge data, Citadel enhances its algorithms to react more swiftly to market changes, illustrating how data-driven approaches can dominate the field, much like the strategies outlined in merging technologies in other sectors.

 McKinsey Research Insights